James-Dyer/lambda-delta-chapter-website/README.md

 ## Next steps

-- Review `src/App.js` to understand how each component is mapped to a route.
-- Explore `src/styles/` for examples of CSS Modules.
 - The site is designed to be easily extendable.
 New pages can be added by placing components in `src/components/` and registering them in the router.

 ## Contact